-Helpful Blue Lagoon Hints: We bought the “Comfort Level” entry ticket for 8000 Icelandic Krona (ISK) (~$62 USD)/pp. This level (one above Standard) gives you the use of a towel, first drink of your choice, and the algae mask.
+Helpful Blue Lagoon Hints: We bought the “Comfort Level” entry ticket for 8000 Icelandic Krona (ISK) (~$62 USD)/pp. This level gave us the use of a towel, first drink of your choice, and the algae mask.
 This seemed to be a good level unless you want to upgrade to the next one (Premium) which adds the use of a bathrobe and slippers.
 The round-trip bus transfers (with a Reykjavik hotel pick-up) was 3900 ISK ($31).
 Summer prices (high season) cost a bit more.
 2018 UPDATE: Prices and packages change over time so Check the Website Here for the latest details.

 The Blue Lagoon is located about 20 minutes from the Keflavik International Airport and 50 minutes from Reykjavik.
 Since it’s situated between the two, many travelers visit the Blue Lagoon upon arrival or departure from Iceland – so the facility has a storage area for luggage.
 With many international flights arriving in the morning, a visit to the Blue Lagoon when it first opens (8 or 9am, depending on the time of year) means there will most likely be less crowds.